 How do I apply for the Police and Nurses Hi Saver?

-You may apply in person or over the phone to open a Hi Saver Account or you can click on “Go to Site” and begin an online application.
+You may apply in person or over the phone to open a Hi Saver Account or you can apply online.
 Before getting started, check to make sure that you are eligible for this high interest savings account:

 - Minimum age.
 You must be at least 18 years of age to be eligible for the Hi Saver.